Good People (play): Cast and characters

+Production history

-Broadway (2011)
+Broadway debut (2011)

 The show began previews on Broadway at the Samuel J. Friedman Theatre on February 8, 2011, and opened on March 3.
 Good People was directed by Daniel J. Sullivan and starred Frances McDormand as Margie and Tate Donovan as Mike.
 Other cast members were Becky Ann Baker as Jean, Patrick Carroll as Stevie, Estelle Parsons as Dottie, and Renée Elise Goldsberry as Kate.
 The creative team included sets by John Lee Beatty, costumes by David Zinn, and lighting by Pat Collins.
 The limited engagement run concluded on May 29, 2011, after 101 regular performances and 27 previews.